dancer1325/aws-singlesignon-or-iamidentitycenter-user-guide/doc_source/get-started-prereqs-considerations.md

-# Prerequisites and considerations<a name="get-started-prereqs-considerations"></a>

-The following topics provide information about prerequisites and other considerations for setting up IAM Identity Center\.
+# Prerequisites and considerations -- to -- set up IAM Identity Center<a name="get-started-prereqs-considerations"></a>

 **Topics**
 + [Are you new to AWS?](#get-started-newuser)